KI URBAN AGRI-CULTURELearning Lab

 GROWING YOUTH LEADERSFood + Health + Enterpreneurship

-The Urban Agri-Culture Learning Lab (Agrilab) is an educational center to help sustain urban agriculture in the mid-north/northwest area of Indianapolis, a space where residents can learn to be the leaders of sustainable change.
-Here youth, young adults and other members of the community will have the space to learn how to grow their own food in different and innovative ways and act as agents of change in creating the community we want to live in.
+The Urban Agri-Culture Learning Lab (Agrilab) is an educational center to help sustain urban agriculture in the mid-north/northwest area of Indianapolis.
+In this space, residents can learn to be leaders of sustainable change.
+Here youth, young adults, and other community members will have the space to learn how to grow their food in different and innovative ways and act as agents of change in creating the community we want to live in.

 SUSTAINABLE FOOD ACCESSAbout the Agrilab

 The Agrilab is the centerpiece of a larger community project of the Kheprw Institute to expand our food justice initiatives to create a culture of sustainability and growth rooted in community empowerment.
 The project includes:

 KI Urban Agri-Culture Learning Lab: The house we are currently rehabbing will serve as a public space for individuals and groups to learn about and engage in aquaponics, urban gardening, and urban farming.
 Empowering individuals and groups with the knowledge, skills, and experience to grow their food and strengthen/expand their relationships by working together to address a common problem and builds community.
 This is the foundation for long-term sustainable solutions to community challenges.
 In addition, studies have shown that increasing social capital through social networking leads to long-term community sustainability.

 Decentralized KI Community Gardens: Three vacant lots that KI is leasing through the City of Indianapolis will be accessible to the residents participating in the programs at the KI Agri-Culture Learning Lab to put what they need have learned into real-life practical applications.
 We will also collaborate with local artists to design and integrate art into the gardens on these lots for the community to enjoy.